 Dear Campus Community,

-Due to the success of the 2017 split ceremony format, we will continue to hold the Undergraduate Commencement ceremonies on two separate days, with the College of Liberal Arts & Sciences on Saturday, May 19, 2018, at 10:00 a.m., and the Schools of Business; Education; Fine & Performing Arts; and Science & Engineering on Sunday, May 20, 2018, at 10:00 a.m.
+Due to the success of our split ceremony formats, we will continue to hold the Undergraduate Commencement ceremonies on two separate days, with the College of Liberal Arts & Sciences on Saturday, May 18, 2019, at 10:00 a.m., and the Schools of Business; Education; Fine & Performing Arts; and Science & Engineering on Sunday, May 19, 2019, at 10:00 a.m.
 Both ceremonies will take place on the Old Main Quad.
-The Graduate Commencement ceremony will continue to be held on Friday evening – May 18, 2018 – in the Athletic and Wellness Center.
+The Graduate Commencement ceremony will continue to be held on Friday evening – May 17, 2019 – in the Athletic and Wellness Center.
 Please review the entirety of this message for key details and answers to commonly asked questions.

 This announcement serves as a reminder about the new format for the May ceremonies.
 Students and their families, faculty and staff, and others should plan accordingly with travel arrangements and plans for attendance.
 We hope the reasons we outline below for these program changes provide context in understanding why the event will continue to take a new shape in the years ahead.